adammaus/adammaus.github.io/_posts/2014-12-22-passing-xml-to-sql-server.md

 One may want to pass an array of data to SQL Server.
 The most recent reason for me was so I could look for a specific record based on multiple criteria.

 There are several ways to pass XML to SQL Server.
 One of the simplest ways to pass the data is as a string.
-However other options are available such as creating an SqlXML object from a list using the following C# function from
+However other options are available such as creating an SqlXML object from a list using the following C# function.

 {% highlight ruby %}
 /**